Ms Brett Torossi (Chairperson)

 Rev Roger Hesketh

 Roger is appointed as the person representing the Tasmanian Council of Churches.
-Rev Hesketh is a Priest and the Enabler for three North and North East Tasmanian Anglican parishes.
-He holds diplomas in theology and ministry.
-Roger has worked in a variety of urban and rural parishes throughout Tasmania since 1986.
-He has held leadership positions at a regional level and is a current member of the Anglican Diocesan Council.
-Appointed to: 30 June 2022.
+Revd.
+Hesketh is an ordained minister in the Anglican Church holding qualifications in Theology and Counselling.
+Roger is now retired but previously worked in a variety of urban and rural parishes throughout Tasmania from 1986 to 2020.
+He has held several leadership positions in the Anglican Diocese of Tasmania and is currently a member of the Anglican Property Board.